How to Attract the Best Volunteers [And Keep Them]

 2. Decide How You Want to Recruit

 There are multiple methods you can use to recruit volunteers.
 Not every method will be suitable for your nonprofit.
 This is why that first step is important.
 When you know who you need to recruit and what they will be doing – the how gets much easier!

 In addition to taking into account the jobs you need volunteers to do, also consider who could do those jobs best and who might be interested in the first place.
 Depending on your mission/field of work – you might attract volunteers from different demographics (e.g. Baby Boomers or Millennials).

 Decide how you want to promote the role(s): online portals, volunteer fairs, social media, email.
 This will depend on your demographic.
 Then it’s time to create your materials.

 Regardless of which recruitment method you use, you must have a compelling recruitment message.
 Explain what your nonprofit hopes to achieve and why you need help.
 Make your message short, simple, and direct.
 Communicate the need for the volunteer’s service.

 Point out the benefits (e.g. skills and experience) the volunteer will receive as well as the community benefits that arise from volunteering.

 2.2.
 “Warm Body” or Targeted Recruitment

-Decide whether you want to run more of a broad recruitment (i.e. warm body) or more of a targeted recruitment.
+Decide whether you want to run more of broad a recruitment campaign (i.e. warm body) or more targeted recruitment.
 Warm body recruitment is more appropriate if you’re recruiting a large number of volunteers for (usually) very short periods of time or for a specific event.
 This might involve distributing flyers, setting up brochures, speaking to groups, posting on socials, and more.